41° 08′ N, 08° 36′ W

 2. Visit Porto Cathedral

 Porto Cathedral is one of the oldest and most important sights in Porto.
-This cathedral is almost 800 years old and you will me amazed by the beauty that opens up as soon as you enter the building.
-The inside is decorated with the typical blue tiles, impressive hallways and arches.
+This cathedral is almost 800 years old and you will be amazed by the beauty that opens up as soon as you enter the building.
+The inside is decorated with the typical blue tiles, impressive hallways, and arches.
 It is built on the highest point Porto, so make sure to get all the way to the top of the tower to admire a beautiful view of the city and the surrounding area.

 Practical